elves/elvish/website/ref/language.md

 ## Map indexing

 Maps are simply indexed by their keys.
-There is no slice indexing, and `:` does not have a special meaning.
+There is no slice indexing, and `..` or `..=` does not have a special meaning.
 Examples:

 ```elvish-transcript
 ~> map = [&a=lorem &b=ipsum &a:b=haha]